 Possible Defenses to an Arson Charge

-If you are charged with arson, you can defend your case with the help of a seasoned Tampa criminal arson defense attorney.
+If you are charged with arson, you can defend your case with the help of a seasoned criminal defense attorney in Tampa who is knowledgeable in arson defense.
 Several examples of defense strategies that can be effective against arson charges include:

 - The fire was started legally, such as a campfire, and grew out of control to become destructive;

 - The defendant did not intentionally start the fire or cause the explosion in order to cause bodily harm or destruction to a structure;

 - There is a lack of evidence to prove that the defendant was responsible for the fire or explosion or that he or she willfully, intentionally caused it to occur; and

 - At his or her arrest, the defendant’s civil rights were violated in some way.

 Your lawyer can help you determine the most effective strategy for your case.